-Lunch is served during Period 5 a, b, or c (On Red days lunch served 4 a, b or c).
+Lunch is served during Period 5 a, b, c, or d (On Red days lunch served 4 a, b, c, or d).
 EACH STUDENT IS ASSIGNED ONLY ONE LUNCH PERIOD PER DAY, AND ARE NOT TO BE IN THE CAFETERIA DURING OTHER LUNCH PERIODS.
 To help provide a clean, safe, and healthful area for lunch, the following guidelines exist for lunch periods.
 Students may not leave the school grounds or building for lunch.
 Lunches may be purchased from the cafeteria or brought from home.
 Students may NOT have lunch delivered from a restaurant or an outside facility.
+Student with Open Campus are not permitted to bring food from outside restaurants into the cafeteria.